Best Places To Visit in Croatia

-However, things are slowing changing for Croatia.
+However, things are slowly changing for Croatia.
 Croatia is an emerging tourist destination and has been rated as Europe’s fastest-growing tourist destination for the past few years.
 Nestled between Eastern and Western Europe, Croatia is a paradise waiting to be explored.
 The breathtaking natural attractions, miles of unparalleled beaches, fairy-tale architecture and the turquoise Adriatic Sea – everything you need for an exotic vacation.
 If you haven’t already, it’s time to cross Croatia off your bucket list.

 Due to the school holidays, Croatia experiences its busiest months in July and August.
 The peak season, however, is not always the best season.
-May, June, and September are also a good time to visit as you can avoid the queues and crowded beaches.
+May, June, and September are also good times to visit as you can avoid the queues and crowded beaches.
 The weather isn’t as hot and humid, and the accommodations are still reasonably priced.
 Between November to April, it is freezing cold and the islands are nearly shut down.

 Croatia is well connected.
 All big European cities offer direct flights to major Croatian cities from April to September.
 Split and Zagreb are well connected throughout the year.
 You can also reach Croatia by bus, train, and ferry through the connections that may not be the best.

 Buses and ferries are frequent, comfortable, and inexpensive modes of transportation.
 It is simple to rent and drive a car in Croatia.
 Trains only connect the big towns.
 Domestic flights, when available, are generally inexpensive.
 Taxis are pricey.
 Uber is reasonably priced and widely available in Croatia’s major cities.

 Visitors from the UK, USA, EU countries, Canada, Australia, and New Zealand do not need a visa.
 Travelers from other countries may be required to obtain a visa.
 You can visit Croatia if you have a valid Schengen visa with multiple or double entries.
 If not, you must apply separately for a Croatian visa.

 Top Places to Visit in Croatia?